 I recommend Brand24, one of the most robust media monitoring tools, according to Buffer.

-Brand24 collects all publicly available mentions containing your predefined keyword.
+Brand24 collects all publicly available mentions containing your predefined keywords.

 Start with creating a project.